-Medical Device Coatings Market: Overview and Definition
+Medical Device Coatings Market Overview

 The global medical device coatings market is expected to grow from USD 6.8 billion in 2021 to USD 14.8 billion in 2032, at a growth rate of 8.9% during the forecast period 2022-2032.
 The growth in this market is due to rising income levels in developing nations, increased percentage of geriatric population, and increased use of healthcare facilities.
 The growth of the medical coatings market can also be attributed to increased demand for minimally invasive surgical procedures.